 Consult the TC Academic Calendar for more information about the Academic Calendar, including semester beginning and starting dates, holidays, and academic deadlines.

 Newly-admitted students are strongly encouraged to research the web sites of their academic programs prior to arriving and starting studies.
 Programs vary in the types of courses they require.
 Some programs are very flexible, allowing students a wide range of self-selection and choice, while other programs are very structured and follow tight sequences.
 Contact your program beforehand with any questions you may have.

 Newly-admitted students will also have the opportunity during the New Student Experience (New Student Orientation) to meet with an advisor to discuss academic course selection.
 Your advisor will also provide you with a PIN (identification number) which will allow you to register for courses.

 As a rule, international students in F or J status are required to pursue a full-time course of study throughout the academic year.
-At Teachers College, full-time study requires registration for 12 credits of coursework or the equivalent during the academic year (registration during the summer semesters is optional).
+At Teachers College, full-time study requires registration for 9 credits of coursework or the equivalent during the academic year (registration during the summer semesters is optional).
 More information can be found on the Office of the Registrar website here.